 Since you can only use one, we’re guessing you want the best ps4 external hard drive you can buy.
 Below are the top recommended PS4 hard drives that are both reliable and a good deal.
 We included a mix of portable and desktop devices so you can find the perfect drive for you.
 And if you want more storage options then check out our list of internal hard drives for PS4 at the beginning of our guide.

-Best PS4 external hard drive (Editor choice)
+Best PS4 external hard drive

-At the top of our list is one of the best external hard drives for PS4 money can buy.
+Toward the the top of our list is one of the best external hard drives for PS4 money can buy.
 If you don’t believe us, check out its near-perfect Amazon rating.
 Did we mention it’s based off more than a whopping 10 thousand customers?

 The Seagate Backup Plus is available in six different storage sizes and four unique colors.
 Each one is packed with USB 3.0 technology that enables it to reach data transfer speeds of up to 220MB/s.
 If you’re in need of serious storage, you won’t find a better deal for 5TB than this.